About the National Pharmaceutical Control Bureau (NPCB)

 In 1996, NPCB was given an international recognition by the World Health Organisation (WHO) as a "WHO Collaborating Centre for Regulatory Control of Pharmaceuticals".
 This recognition is an acknowledgement from WHO for NPCB's contribution in the field of regulatory affairs.

-To be a world renowned regulatory authority for medicinal products and cosmetics.
+To be an internationally renowned regulatory authority for medicinal products and cosmetics.

 To safeguard the nation’s health through scientific excellence in the regulatory control of medicinal products and cosmetics.